 This tells me that Southern New Hampshire president Paul J. LeBlanc is ready, and by writing his “thinking paper” readying his team, for a deep strategic conversation about not only the vision of the institution, but its mission and value proposition as well.

-What the article doesn’t state is that these assessments need to be tied to a credible brand for them to be meaningful.
-In this transition period, other institutions, governments and companies, will need to know that learner competency was assessed in a rigorous way.
-The next big branding battle for colleges and universities may focus on competency assessment leadership.
+What the article doesn’t state is that these qualified assessments need to be tied to a credible brand for them to be meaningful.
+In this transition period, other institutions, governments, and companies will need to know that learner competency was assessed in a rigorous way.
+The next big branding battle for colleges and universities may focus on qualified competency assessment leadership.
 We might well see higher costs, for instance, for assessments based on the brand offering the competency recognition.
-Competency acknowledge by Stanford is worth more than competency acknowledged by your local community college.
-And this of course offers entirely new lines of business for struggling publishers trying to figure how to deal with the migration to electronic, and then open content.
-They use their credibility and deep connections to their authors to create assessments for institutions.
+Competencies acknowledge by Stanford will likely be worth more than competencies acknowledged by a community college.
+This suggests entirely new lines of business for struggling publishers trying to figure out how to deal with the migration to digital amid the onslaught of open content.
+They could use their credibility and deep connections to their authors to create assessments for institutions.
+Or they could offer their own branded assessments.
 Strategic fallout of LeBlanc’s vision.

 As Perry’s article points out, LeBlanc is not alone.
-Western Governors University, or Carnegie Mellon’s Open Learning Initiative, or Peer2Peer University offer competency-based assessment.
+Western Governors University, Carnegie Mellon’s Open Learning Initiative, and Peer2Peer University offer competency-based assessments.
 But LeBlanc is talking about wholesale transformation, not new institutions designed with competency assessment as a competitive differentiator or experiments as an offshoot to a traditional institution.
-He is talking about this model applying to any and all courses, disrupting teaching models, administrative calendars, social relationships and affiliations, and of course, at big sports schools, the foundation of athletics and how you attract and retain talent in an institution you can test out of at your own pace.
-This strategy is not just about academics and learning, it has far reaching implications.
+He is talking about this model applying to any and all courses.
+This will disrupt teaching models, administrative calendars, social relationships and affiliations, and of course, at big sports schools, the foundation of athletics and how you attract and retain talent in an institution you can test out of at your own pace.
+This strategy is not just about academics and learning, it has far-reaching implications.